What’s out there in terms of air compressor accessories for your new compressor?

-This page is here to help you to understand what air compressor accessories are available, and to determine if a particular compressor accessory that may not have come with your air compressor is one that you want or need.
+This page is here to describe what air compressor accessories are available, and to determine if a particular compressor accessory that may not have come with your air compressor is one that you want or need.

 Some manufacturers show as standard compressor accessories that other firms list as extra.
 Some of these add-ons you really must have, some you might not need for your particular compressor.